 When research in the late 20th century revealed rising levels of PFOA contamination across the United States, the U.S. Environmental Protection Agency stepped in.
 By 2015, companies participating in an EPA program had phased PFOA out of production.

 Short-chain PFAS chemicals were created to replace PFOA and its long-chained relatives.
 They were marketed as harmless replacements, but researchers began questioning their safety in 2011.
-The controversial short-chain group includes GenX, which was measured at dangerous levels in Eastern North Carolina in 2017 and is still a concern in the area (read more in the online version of this article).
+The controversial short-chain group includes GenX, which was measured at dangerous levels in Eastern North Carolina in 2017 and is still a concern in the area.

 In an August 2019 study, Auburn University scientists found that short-chain chemicals are more persistent in aquatic ecosystems and may pose a greater risk to humans and the environment.